FACULTY DIRECTORY A-Mc

 An associate of Berntein Shur in Portland, Sara has years of experience fighting for schools and institutions, students and families.
 Sara has represented public and private sector education clients on a variety of matters, and has handled complaints before the Maine Human Rights Commission and the federal Office for Civil Rights.
 Her experience as a Labor Relations Manager for the University of Maine System gave her crucial on-the-ground experience in collective bargaining, grievance resolution, discrimination and Title IX investigations.
 In addition, Sara has dedicated her skills to volunteering hundreds of hours of pro bono legal service to the community and received the Katahdin Council Award from the Maine Supreme Judicial Court for her efforts in 2013.
 Whether she is in the courtroom or the classroom, Sara is a proven and passionate advocate for her clients.

-Colby Houdlette is a driven Professional bringing an innovative approach to Human Resource Management by leveraging technology, minimizing touch points, and employing strategic thinking to drive continuous improvement.
+Colby Houdlette is a driven Professional bringing an innovative approach to Human Resource Management by leveraging technology and minimizing touchpoints to drive continuous improvement.
+Colby currently works at Maine Medical Center as an Operations Business Partner where she supports the business through various project works and reporting.
 Colby graduated from Saint Joseph’s College of Maine with a bachelor’s of science in Human Resource Management and a minor in Communications.
-Because of her passion for continuous learning, Colby has been working on her MBA and plans to complete her graduate degree in the fall of 2017.
-As an active member in the HR community, Colby serves on the Maine State Council as the College Relations Director, where she engages and educates students about the HR profession.
+Because of her passion for continuous learning, she has been working on her MBA and plans to complete her graduate degree in the fall of 2017.
+As an active member in the HR community, she serves on the Maine State Council as the College Relations Director, where she engages and educates students about the HR profession.
 She also supports FocusMaine initiatives by partnering with professionals throughout the state to study knowledge workers and create robust internship programs.
 In her spare time, Colby enjoys fly fishing, golfing, and spending time at her camp on Moosehead Lake with friends and family.

 Shannon is the Vice President of Human Resources at PeoplesChoice Credit Union in Saco, Maine.
 PeoplesChoice Credit Union (PCU) has approximately 18,000+ members and assets of 180 million.
 She began her career with PCU in 2010 as a Human Resource Specialist.
 Before coming to the credit union Shannon held senior level HR and Finance positions in a number of industries including Vocational Education, Audio Technology, Design, Marketing, and Medical Outsourcing.
 As part of a senior management team who has created a positive work environment of mutual respect and staff engagement, PCU has earned the honor of being names as one of the best places to work in Maine for 7 years running.
 Shannon has a B.S. in Accounting from Husson University, a Master’s Certificate in Educational Administration from the University of Southern Maine, an A.A.S. in Paralegal Studies from Andover College and an LPN diploma from SMCC.
 In addition to sitting on the Coastal Counties Workforce Board, Shannon is the President of the Human Resources Association of Southern Maine, and is an active board member of the Social Responsibility Committee for both the Maine Credit Union League and Insurance Trust located in Westbrook.